DFE-Digital/teach-in-further-education-design-history/src/pages/markdown/sprint-4a.md

 ##What we’ve done

-<p> We designed this prototype in order:
+We designed this prototype in order:

 To know what FE teaching is
 To know what FE teaching would be like and if I can see myself doing it